SoftwareQuTech/qoala-mlir/docs/internals/functionize.md

 ### MLIR operations "closure"

-The functionization process described in `qoala-compiler-specs` produces groups of operations that are placed in isolated functions within the same translation unit.
+The functionization process described above produces groups of operations that are placed in isolated functions within the same translation unit.
 We refer to each such group as an *operations closure*, by analogy with the concept of [function closure](https://en.wikipedia.org/wiki/Closure_(computer_programming)).

 In this document, we define an operations closure (or simply a *closure*) as a group of operations that *isolate the operations applied to certain (quantum) values*.
 This definition does not restrict the isolated operations to use values from or create values that are used outside the enclosed set.